ufo-kit/libuca/docs/manual.md

 are located in `build/test/` and some of them are installed with `make installed`.

-## `grab` -- grabbing frames
+## `uca-grab` -- grabbing frames

 Grab with frames with

-    $ ./grab camera-model
+    $ uca-grab --num-frames=10 camera-model

-store them on disk as `frame-00000.raw`, `frame-000001.raw` ... and measure the time to take them.
-The raw format is not format but a memory dump of the buffers, so you might want to use [ImageJ][] to view them.
+store them on disk as `frames.tif` if `libtiff` is installed, otherwise as `frame-00000.raw`, `frame-000001.raw`.
+The raw format is a memory dump of the frames, so you might want to use [ImageJ][] to view them.
+You can also specify the output filename or filename prefix with the ``-o/--output`` option:

+    $ uca-grab -n 10 --output=foobar.tif camera-model

+Instead of reading exactly _n_ frames, you can also specify a duration in fractions of seconds:

+    $ uca-grab --duration=0.25 camera-model

 [ImageJ]: http://rsbweb.nih.gov/ij/

 ## `control` -- simple graphical user interface